 After Day 30:

-- Students may make or receive up to two 20-minute phone calls, with the following stipulations:
+- Students may make or receive one 20-minute phone call per day, with the following stipulations:

 After Day 90:

-- Students may be eligible for visits, at director’s discretion.
+- Students may be eligible for passes for off-site visits, at director’s discretion.
 Please note that this may not happen until later in the program, depending on student’s progress.
 Again, director will always make decisions regarding visits as is deemed best for student’s continued success in the program.